 Oftentimes, personal injuries occur as a direct result of someone else’s negligence or harmful actions.
 Many individuals believe that personal injury law only covers injuries incurred through a physical altercation or some other kind of human contact.
 This is not true.

 Victims of personal injury may experience mental or bodily harm as the result of many circumstances, including:

 Yes.
 You should always seek medical care as soon as possible after sustaining an injury.

-The most important thing is that victims are as comfortable and healthy as possible during the legal process.
-Do not sacrifice your wellbeing for the sake of speeding up your case or out of fear that you could be making a mistake.
+Most importantly, victims are as comfortable and healthy as possible during the legal process.
+Do not sacrifice your well-being for the sake of speeding up your case or out of fear that you could be making a mistake.

 If you have been injured, you should visit a doctor as soon as the opportunity arises.
 Follow their instructions, copy down any pertinent information relating to the appointment (which doctor saw you, what they said), and make sure to get copies of any documents that you might need for medical evidence later.